-Proposals for the 2013 Annual Meeting of Stockholders
+Proposals for the 2014 Annual Meeting of Stockholders

-Stockholders may make proposals to be considered at the 2013 Annual Meeting of Stockholders.
-To be included in the proxy statement and form of proxy for the 2013 Annual Meeting of Stockholders, stockholder proposals made pursuant to Rule 14a-8 must be received no later than December 4, 2012, at our principal executive offices, 1803 Gears Road, Houston, Texas 77067, Attention: Senior Vice President, General Counsel and Secretary.
+Stockholders may make proposals to be considered at the 2014 Annual Meeting of Stockholders.
+To be included in the proxy statement and form of proxy for the 2014 Annual Meeting of Stockholders, stockholder proposals made pursuant to Rule 14a-8 must be received no later than December 4, 2013, at our principal executive offices, 5875 N. Sam Houston Parkway W., Houston, Texas 77086, Attention: Senior Vice President, General Counsel and Secretary.

-To properly bring other business before any of our annual meetings, a stockholder must deliver written notice thereof, setting forth the information specified in our By-Laws, to the Corporate Secretary at our principal executive offices no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the first anniversary of the preceding year's annual meeting.
-In other words, for a stockholder nomination for election to the Board or a proposal of business to be considered at the 2013 Annual Meeting of Stockholders, it should be properly submitted to the Corporate Secretary no earlier than January 3, 2013 and no later than February 1, 2013; provided, however, that such other business must otherwise be a proper matter for stockholder action.
-In the event that the date of the annual meeting is more than 30 days before or more than 60 days after May 2, 2013, however, a stockholder must deliver notice no earlier than the 120th day prior to such annual meeting and not later than the latter of (a) the 90th day prior to such annual meeting and (b) the 10th day following the day on which we first make public announcement of the date of such meeting.
-A copy of the full text of the By-Law provisions discussed above may be obtained by writing to 1803 Gears Road, Houston, Texas 77067, Attention: Senior Vice President, General Counsel and Secretary.
+In addition to the requirements of Rule 14a-8 and as more specifically provided in Section 3.4 of our By-Laws, to properly bring other business before any of our annual meetings or to nominate persons for election to our Board of Directors, a stockholder must deliver written notice thereof, setting forth the information specified in our By-Laws, to the Corporate Secretary at our principal executive offices no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day, prior to the first anniversary of the preceding year's annual meeting.
+In other words, for a stockholder nomination for election to the Board or a proposal of business to be considered at the 2014 Annual Meeting of Stockholders, it should be properly submitted to the Corporate Secretary no earlier than January 3, 2014 and no later than February 2, 2014; provided, however, that such other business must otherwise be a proper matter for stockholder action.
+In the event that the date of the annual meeting is more than 30 days before or more than 60 days after May 3, 2014, however, a stockholder must deliver notice no earlier than the 120th day prior to such annual meeting and not later than the close of business on the later of (a) the 90th day prior to such annual meeting or (b) the 10th day following the day on which we first make public announcement of the date of such meeting.
+A copy of the full text of the By-Law provisions discussed above may be obtained by writing to 5875 N. Sam Houston Parkway W., Houston, Texas 77086, Attention: Senior Vice President, General Counsel and Secretary.